It felt like a long time since I was admitted into the hospital. Nearly two weeks later, we were told the fabulous news that we were getting home.

 Of course the answer was – a very British – lets put the kettle on…

 My HELLP journey was not over after leaving the hospital.
 It took a few years to finally feel back to myself.
-I was constantly monitored in the months following my discharge.
+I was constantly monitored after I was discharged.
 The blood tests, blood pressure tests and check ups were continuous.
 In fact, my last blood tests were done when the boys were two and a half years old.
 I have been very lucky to manage to escape HELLP syndrome relatively unharmed.
 No long term affects on my liver or kidneys.
 I only have slightly elevated blood pressure, something that has never returned to normal after the birth of the boys.

 I was, of course, also lucky to walk away from HELLP Syndrome with two healthy and happy little boys.